renaissance-publishing/renaissance/content/chapters/18-backgrounds-traits-classes-and-powers.md

       - Wanderers, vagrants and transients by birth, choice or circumstance.
-      - 10 ranks in Survival, 10 ranks in Medicine
+      - 10 ranks in Survival
+      - 10 ranks in Medicine
-      - 10 ranks in Language: Common
+      - ~~~10 ranks in Language: Common~~~
+      - 1 dot in Common
+      - 1 Skill Kit.
       - Trait: alert
       - Common Races: any
       - Common Languages: any